unbc-gis/DistributedWaterLevelMonitor/README.md

 Install PostgreSQL and create a database and user, add login credentials to passwd.cred

 Add new deployment:
-Use the script addDeployment.py, setting the IMEI, Location and Mounting heigt, lines 5-7
+Use the script addDeployment.py, setting the IMEI, Location and Mounting height, lines 5-7

 # The Project